ravikp92/http-https-project/README.md

-# tlsproject
+# HTTP - HTTPS PROJECT

 This project gives you basic understanding glassfish server integration with self signed certifcate using keystore or openssl.

-Glassfish v3.1
-Self signed certificate generated from openssl.
+Either you can get certificates from CA or you can generate your own.
+Second option : Self signed certificate has been defined :

 Please find the steps below:

 Make sue you have installed glassfish in eclipse.

 1. Maven Project
-2. Add glassfish  server:
+2. Glassfish Sever
+3. openssl.exe
+4. jdk 1.7

+keytool you can find in jdk1.7/jre/lib folder.
+Make sure you add jre path in environment variables in order to execute keytool commands

-HTTP - HTTPS convert steps.(Using Command line in Windows)
+HTTP - HTTPS PROJECT convert steps.(Using Command line in Windows)
 -------------------------------------------------------------------

+PORT : 443 for HTTPS
 domain - name -: computer-name(use full computer name)

 Make sure password will be "changeit" as same as glassfish master password.